WAICU-member colleges and universities currently enroll more than 54,000 students. 58% of the undergraduate students are

 Net Tuition/Out-of-pocket costs

-95% of full-time degree-seeking undergraduates at private nonprofit colleges and universities in Wisconsin receive financial aid.
-90% of undergraduates at WAICU institutions receive grants and scholarship, compared to 75% at other 4-year, degree-granting, private nonprofit institutions in the US.
-Grants, which do not have to be paid back, make up over 77% of the average financial aid package.
+Ninety-six percent of full-time degree-seeking undergraduates at private, nonprofit colleges and universities in Wisconsin receive financial aid.
+Ninety percent of undergraduates at WAICU institutions receive grants and scholarship, compared to 75 percent at other four-year, degree-granting, private, nonprofit institutions in the U.S. Grants, which do not have to be paid back, make up over 77 percent of the average financial aid package.

 Four-Year Graduation Rates